-If you’ve ever searched for a certain fabric print or table linen to no avail, here’s a tutorial for you: learn how to make your own DIY stenciled fabric.
-With a stencil of your choosing and acrylic paints which can be custom mixed to literally any color, you can create pretty much any design, in any colorway, to create the perfect fabric!
-Today I’m sharing two DIY stenciled fabric projects: an easy stenciled table runner plus a stenciled table cloth with matching napkins.
-Here’s a sneak peek at both projects, then I’ll dive into the how-to, including some stenciling tips and which supplies will create the best DIY stenciled fabric.
+If you’ve ever searched for a certain fabric print or table linen to no avail, you’ll love this DIY stenciled fabric tutorial – I’ll show you how to stencil fabric and make your own fabric prints.
+I’m also sharing two DIY stenciled fabric projects: an easy DIY stenciled table runner plus a DIY stenciled table cloth with matching napkins.
+Here’s a sneak peek at both projects, then I’ll dive into how to stencil fabric, including some fabric stenciling tips and supply list for making stenciled fabrics.

 I collaborated with Stencil Revolution for these easy DIY stenciled fabric projects.
-I immediately envisioned indigo on pale grey, or cream/silver on indigo fabric – so that was easy! – but choosing a stencil was really difficult because Stencil Revolution makes so many gorgeous designs.
-Finally I narrowed it down to the tile stencils and ultimately chose the Starvos stencil (which can be used on painted floors or concrete to create a gorgeous tiled effect).
+I chose the Starvos stencil (which can also be used on painted floors or concrete to create a gorgeous tiled effect).

 - Fabric or pre-made linens of your choice (here’s a plain navy tablecloth)

 - Stencil brush (I’ve heard makeup sponges can work well too)

 - Acrylic paint + textile medium (or fabric paint)

 - Rags to blot and keep stencil clean